-When it comes to planning a vacation, many famous ones would come to mind, but Universal Orlando Resort is one of the top holiday destination in the whole world.
+Universal Orlando Resort is one of the top holiday destination in the whole world.
+It’s awesome.
+Read on to find out more.

 What comes to mind for many tourists whenever they visit Universal Orlando Resort is movies, from old movies of yesteryears to the blockbusters of today.
 But like every other first-timer who wants to visit Universal Orlando Resort in Florida would ask themselves, “What’s there to see?
 What places can I go in there?
 Any special offers I can get?”